GAHT Prescribing

 Warnings and Special Considerations

-• The risk of elevated triglyceride levels predisposes a patient to heightened risk of stroke, heart disease, hypertension, and osteoporosis.
+• The risk of elevated triglyceride levels predisposes a patient to a heightened risk of stroke, heart disease, hypertension, and osteoporosis.

 • The risk of heightened mental health issues is elevated with the use of GAHT and may lead to worsening depression and heightened suicidal tendencies.